ParthBibekar/Welearn-bot/README.md

 ```
 ./welearn_bot.py -i pdf -- CH3303
 ```
 Note the use of `--` which is essential for separating the `IGNORETYPES` from the `courses`.
-The following format is preferred.
+The following format may be preferred.
 ```
 ./welearn_bot.py CH3303 -i pdf
 ```
 To override the `.welearnrc` ignore settings and allow all extensions, but still respect past downloads, run
 ```
-./welearn_bot.py CH3303 -i NONE
+./welearn_bot.py -i -- CH3303
 ```
 To force download all resources from the course PH2202, even if already downloaded and present or set to be ignored, run
 ```